inveniosoftware/docs-invenio-rdm/docs/operate/customize/metadata/optional_fields.md

 ]
 ```

-You'll need to initialize the field by typing `pipenv run invenio rdm-records custom-fields init`.
+You'll need to initialize the field by typing `invenio rdm-records custom-fields init` (preceded by `uv run` or `pipenv run` as appropriate).
 Restart your instance, and you should see the fields appear in the deposit form.

 You can activate both the meeting and publishing fields at once, with this full configuration: